 Among the reasons given by those who decided at this stage to put the export on stand-by:

-1- lack of visibility into the future (37%) : travel, production, country decisions, HR = lack of information on international markets in real time….
+- lack of visibility on the future (37%): travel, production, country decisions, HR = lack of information on the international in real time ....

-2- the logistics (21%) : this subject includes both the ability to ship export orders ante Covidthan to source imported parts or semi-finished products.
+- logistics (21%): this subject includes the ability to ship export orders ante Covidthan to source imported parts or semi-finished products.

-4- future financial situation (18%) to continue to finance the export.
+- the future financial situation (18%) to continue financing exports.

-5- the difficulties ofexecution of export contracts (3%) and customs (2%) are rarely mentioned at this stage.
+- difficulties in executing export contracts (3%) and customs (2%) are not mentioned at this stage.

-To develop internationally, it is better to be well supported
+To develop internationally, it is better to be well accompanied

-Finally, the fact of exporting allows exporting companies to better value their production / - either by achieving economies of scale in the case where the company has chosen "standardization", - or by generating more value by differentiating by adaptation or "customization".
+Finally, exporting allows exporting companies to better value their production, either by achieving economies of scale in the case where the company has chosen "standardization", or by generating more value by differentiating through adaptation or "customization".
 Access to public support suffers from a fairly significant lack of knowledge: nearly half of the companies not supported do not know what aid they can claim.
 16 % of the supported companies had problems accessing information on possible financing.